 TrainerRoad probably isn't the indoor cycling app for you if you want to quickly plug and play on intermittent occasions, as it has a strong focus on planning and building for the long term with consistency being the key.
 The TrainerRoad desktop app is easy to get to grips with, though.

-After linking up with your turbo trainer or power meter, you'll undergo a ramp test, and after that, you can get stuck into intervals, which will be tailored to your level of fitness.
+Once you've created your plan in Plan Builder, you'll get a calendar with all of your workout days mapped out right up until your chosen end date.
+After linking up with your turbo trainer or power meter for the first time, you'll undergo a ramp test, and after that, you can get stuck into your training.

 What equipment do I need?